rubemalmeida/meet-timer/README.md

 ---

 **Note**: This extension is not affiliated with or endorsed by Google.
-Google Meet is a trademark of Google LLC.
+Google Meet and Google Slides are trademarks of Google LLC.